jshmjs45/data_for_chem/README.md

 ```

 ## Data Formatting and Embedding Generating
-We use `myio.py` to format the input data to fed to the neural network.
+We use `myio.py` to format the input data to feed to the neural network.

 ```
 python codes/myio.py --folder USPTO_real1`
 ```

-In the output directory specified in `myio.py`, the formatted data vocabulary is produced with two folders - **train/** and **test/** which contain input sequences for training and evaluation .
+In the output directory specified in `myio.py`, the formatted data vocabulary is produced with two folders - **train/** and **test/** which contain input sequences for training and evaluation.
+The steps above cost about 10 minutes.

 ##  Practicality Judgment

-For Practicality Judgment, exectute `class_siamese_final.py`:
+For Practicality Judgment, execute `class_siamese_final.py`:

 ```
 python codes/class_siamese_final.py --data USPTO_real1 --folder USPTO_real1